 Order the Seafood Tower, which includes oysters, clams, shrimp and lobster.
 Follow this with a fish dish or signature burger—with the oyster on top optional—and you will have a superb dining experience.
 Oh, don’t forget the side of cornbread.

 A New England staple, “Legals” is overpriced but consistently good.
 The clam chowda is award winning, and the views of the harbor are fantastic, especially from the top deck.

 One of the last remaining holdovers from when the area was mostly fish warehouses, this historic establishment opened in 1917, getting its moniker when the original owner, Nick Contos, was asked by the local fishermen what he called the place.
 Nick would answer, “No name, come eat!”
-This place cooks fish right off the boat and it’s BYOB.
+This place cooks fish right off the boat.
 Be prepared to stand in line, but if you want an original Boston experience, the wait is well worth it.

 Offering high-end dining for that big client dinner or lunch meeting, this restaurant has a variety of dishes, from caviar to prime beef to lobster spaghetti.
 And the desserts are awesome.